lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 d) Today we're at a turning point where we will begin to use the simulation UI to anticipate future trends.

 e) We'll start asking *what if* questions about different decisions the team could make.

 f) With the sim UI we have a way to test our hypotheses about those questions that lets us learn "as quick as we learn not to touch a hot stove".

-g) And even more importantly, this virtual world lets us test our "what if" questions without any risk to the lives of veterans.
+g) And even more importantly, this virtual world lets us test our "what if" questions without any risk to the well-being of veterans.

 h) Simulation helps us to place a better initial bet about what is likely to pay off for our local Veteran community in terms of getting patients timely access to our highest quality care.